riscv-non-isa/riscv-c-api-doc/riscv-c-api.md

 > **_NOTE:_** Compilers are intentionally preserving full prologues, of `noreturn` functions, to allow backtracing and throwing exceptions.
 Which leads to stack and codespace bloating.
-Prestacked annotation can be abused to get rid of the prologues stacking without the risk of underflowing the stack as would happen with `naked` attribute.
+Prestacked annotation can be abused to get rid of the prologue stacking without the risk of underflowing the stack as would happen with `naked` attribute.

 pure assembly function (FP compute kernel) using only subset of caller saved